 Wireless earbuds

-The Best Wireless Earbuds to Buy In 2023
+The Best Wireless Earbuds to Buy Right Now

-When Apple debuted its AirPods, we weren’t convinced of their value for, well, just about anyone.
+When Apple debuted its AirPods, I wasn’t really convinced of their value for, well, just about anyone.
 Earbuds with average sound quality that needed charging every few hours and could be easily lost?
 No thanks.
 Were true wireless earbuds actually something the world needed or wanted?

 Skip forward a few years, and the answer is clearly yes.
 The technology has improved dramatically, and it’s now impossible to walk through an airport or down the street without seeing those little white accessories dangling from someone’s ears.

-The AirPods’ success spawned many imitators, and dozens of other headphone manufacturers have brought high-quality versions to market.
+The AirPods’ success spawned many imitators, and dozens of other audio companies have brought high-quality versions to market.
 While the AirPods remain a good option for some, they’re no longer the only or best choice for most people: other models offer higher sound quality, better noise cancellation, longer battery life, and lower prices.

 • Battery Life (Earbuds): 8 hours